(k,l)-Unambiguity and Quasi-Deterministic Structures

-During the traversal of a QDS, the computation of the associated path needs to perform some shifts in the input window: if a transition $(p_j,x_j,p_{j+1})$ belongs to $\Gamma$, a shift can be performed only if \textbf{(1)} there exist enough symbols in the input window, \textbf{(2)} there exist enough remaining symbols on the path and \textbf{(3)} these symbols match.
-Furthermore, this shift occurs if there is at least one symbol to be read after the matching symbols.
-If a path satisfies these properties, it is said to be \emph{shiftable} (see Example~\ref{ex exp chemin decal}).
+During the traversal of a QDS, the computation of the associated path needs to perform some shifts in the input window: if a transition $(p_j,x_j,p_{j+1})$ belongs to $\Gamma${$\gamma$}, a shift can be performed only if \textbf{(1)} there exist enough symbols in the input window, \textbf{(2)} there exist enough remaining symbols on the path, \textbf{(3)} these symbols match, and \textbf{(4)} for the last shift there is at least one symbol to be read after the matching symbols.
+These constraints are formally defined in Definition \ref{def shiftable}.